 Metadata is derivable from the information available from the approved Authority.
 The following variables will require additional processing:

-The bounding rectangle is computable from either the distribution of stations or nodes, or from grid parameters.
+The bounding rectangle is computable from grid parameters.
 Note that the bounding box is encoded in both carrier metadata at the root group level and in the discovery metadata block (attribute dataCoverage) in the Exchange Catalogue, and must be the same in both places.

 Position uncertainties may be available from the approved Authority’s metadata.